voschezang/coding-handbook/systems/lifecycle.md

 # Lifecycle of Organizations

 Organizations tend to follow similar lifecycles.
-From [opening to endgame](../labour/lifecycle.md).
+From opening to endgame.
+See also [product lifecycle](../labour/lifecycle.md).